Travel by Cargo Ship: What You Should Know about Freighter Travel

-You can buy all the beer and hard liquor you want to mellow out, tax free.
+You can buy all the beer and hard liquor you want to mellow out, tax-free.
 But, don’t expect to find your favorite Scotch or Rye whiskey on board.
 Selections are limited, but there is enough booze on board to keep any hardcore alcoholic happy.
-A carton of Marlboro’s is about $10.85.

 WILL I GET SEASICK?